-Dr. Bob Kayseas has held many positions during his more than 19 years at First Nations University of Canada.
-Dr. Kayseas is a Saskatchewan born Anishnabe (Saulteaux) scholar.
-He obtained a degree in Business Administration and a Master of Business Administration from the University of Regina and Ph.D.
+Dr. Kayseas is a Saskatchewan-born Anishnaabe originally from the Fishing Lake First Nation.
+He has been employed at the First Nations University of Canada for over 20 years as a Professor in the School of Business and Public Administration where he primarily teaches entrepreneurship, economic development and strategy courses.
+He was appointed as the Vice-President Academic in 2017 and Interim President in mid-2019.
+He obtained a degree in Business Administration and a Master of Business Administration from the University of Regina and in 2009, a Ph.D.
 (Enterprise and Innovation) from the Australian Graduate School of Entrepreneurship, Swinburne University of Technology in Melbourne, Australia.

 Jason Wong is a proud citizen of the Gitxsan Nation, located in BC, and has completed an Executive Master of Business Administration in Indigenous Business and Leadership.
 Jason has complemented his business education with Indigenous governance & law, economic development, and nation rebuilding.
 Additionally, Jason has 22+ years of practical business experience, with the past 15 years focusing on Indigenous education, skills training, and community development.